 Andrea Gaynor joined the University in 2007 as a part-time lecturer in the Behavioural Sciences.
 In 2009 she became an Academic Skills Tutor within the School of Human and Health Sciences’ Academic Skills Development Team (formerly the Learning Quality Support Unit).
 Alongside this role, Andrea continues to lecture part-time in the Division of Criminology, Politics and Sociology and the Division of Psychology and Counselling.

-Andrea has a BSc degree in the Behavioural Sciences and a PGCE (pcet), both from the University of Huddersfield.
-She is currently studying for a PhD at the University and is a Fellow of the Higher Education Academy.
+Andrea has PhD, a BSc degree in the Behavioural Sciences and a PGCE (pcet), all from the University of Huddersfield and is a Fellow of the Higher Education Academy.

 Research Expertise and Interests

 - How citizenship ideals may lead to marginalisation for any group of citizens

 - Learning disabilities and how late diagnosis may impact on student experiences